Home | Workshops & Consulting | Poster Store | "Must Read" Bookshelf | Social Justice Store | Tell a Friend | Email Us

 Circles of My Multicultural Self

 This activity highlights the multiple dimensions of our identities.
-It addresses the importance of individuals self-defining their identities and challenging stereotypes.
+It addresses the relationships between our desires to self-define our identities and the social constructions that label us regardless of how we define ourselves.

 Place your name in the center circle of the structure below.
 Write an important aspect of your identity in each of the satellite circles -- an identifier or descriptor that you feel is important in defining you.
 This can include anything: Asian American, female, mother, athlete, educator, Taoist, scientist, or any descriptor with which you identify.